kimishinobi/grid-filter/README.md

 From project folder (grid-filter) do the following

-Install packages
+1) Install packages

 $ npm install

-Build project
+2) Build project

 $ npm run build

+3) Have a web server (such as MAMP) serve the dist folder

-Build in development mode
+4) Build in development mode

 $ npm run start:dev